fernan2lopezkto/holbertonschool-low_level_programming/hello_world/README.md

 <h1>hello word</h1>
 #CISFUN
 <h2>Learning Objectives<h2/>
-<p>At the end of this project, you are expected to be able to explain to anyone, without the help of Google:</p>
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
 <h2>General<h2/>
-<p>Why C programming is awesome
+Why C programming is awesome
 Who invented C
 Who are Dennis Ritchie, Brian Kernighan and Linus Torvalds What happens when you type gcc main.c